cursey/reframework-book/src/object_explorer/object_explorer.md

 ## Singletons
 Are generally global managers dedicated to certain parts of the game, e.g. `app.EnemyManager` for enemies, `app.InteractManager` for interactions, etc...

+## Native Singletons
+Are also global managers, but they were created in C++ instead of C#.
+This means they may not have as much data exposed about them, if any at all.

+These singletons are usually much more related to engine behavior than the usual `Singletons`.